nicolaegues/trap_dnn/README.md

 ```
 - Stores test results in a subdirectory of the original training folder (with the model)
   `metrics.json`: Contains the main metrics (Reconstruction MAE, PSBR, Trap Amplitude variance) for each sample, as well as other trap-specific outputs.
 The means and standard deviation for each metric over the entire test set is also given.
 - Stores plots of the target, predicted phases, and acoustic field magnitude for each sample.
-NumPy arrays containing those images is also stored for each sample.
+NumPy arrays containing those images are also stored for each sample.
 - Stores a used_config.yaml file for reproducibility.